 Perhaps some political systems can restrain corruption better than others.
 Democracy is probably better than monarchy or totalitarianism, because at least in a democracy if there's an especially bad politician the people can vote them out—assuming that the election is fair and has not itself been tainted by corruption, that is.

 But even in democracy, the problem is that the voters themselves are selfish!
 They are often uninformed about politics, foreign affairs, or economics, and don't realize the long-term implications of these issues.
-When a politician appears who promises to give the people more government handouts, the people enthusiastically vote for it—not realizing that future consequences will likely hurt them and/or hurt their society in the long run.
+When a politician appears who promises to give the people more government handouts, the people enthusiastically vote for it—not realizing that future consequences will likely hurt both them and their society in the long run.

 Even judges who are meant to uphold the law can become corrupt.
 Corrupt judges will not prosecute politicians accused of various unlawful activities, or will give a light sentence which does nothing to discourage others from doing the same thing.